desirekaleba/expenses/README.md

 # expenses

-An expenses tracker app build using Flutter.
+An expenses tracker app built using Flutter.

 ## Expense Model
 ```